 As for current good news, Arenas seems to be doing well, still making lots of money, making phone apps and still shooting lights out at random gyms and courts.

-But I still miss seeing him put up 40, 50, even 60 in NBA games.
+But I still miss seeing him put up 40, 50, even 60 against the top guards in the NBA.